calzonelover/Parallel-Programming-Course/9_HW_MatMul_MasterSlave/README.md

 ## 5) Using dynamic load balancing in 4) and compute performance

 * Plot of speecup factor relatively to serial code from vary problemsizes such that size per processes is the same
-* Given that speed up factor defined by using t_serial/t_parallel (I got 13.89 s as a serial prpgram)
+* Given that speed up factor defined by using t_serial/t_parallel
 * For a given 2^9 problem size per process
 	* Results num_processes vs speed up